 After the final meeting, the document was finalized.
-It was published on the Emergency Manager's website for the public tor review and comment.
-The plan was distributed to the planning team, county commissioners, and neighboring county emergency managers for comments.
-A public open house was held on Wednesday, Oct 28, 2020 at the Sargent County Emergency Managers Office.
-At the conclusion of the review process on Nov.
+It was published on the Emergency Manager's website for the public to review and comment.
+The plan was distributed to the planning team (including all jurisdictions and the County Water Board), county commissioners, and neighboring county Emergency Managers for comments.
+A public open house was held on Wednesday, Oct 28, 2020, at the Sargent County Emergency Managers Office.
+After the review process on Nov.
 6, 2020, the Plan was submitted to the State for approval pending adoption.
+The Plan was adopted pending approval by the County and municipalities throughout December 2020 and was approved by FEMA and the State of North Dakota on February 3rd, 2021.